IQSS/datafest-fas-ondemand/index.Rmd

 ![](images/readme-license.png)

-# How to copy code/data from the shared drive to your home directory
+# Copy instructor's code/data to your home directory

-If your instructor has uploaded code and/or data to the shared drive (the `shared_data` directory within your `Home` directory) then the first thing you should do before using these files is to copy them to your `Home` directory.
+If your instructor has uploaded code and/or data to the shared drive (this is the `shared_data` directory within your `Home` directory) then the first thing you should do before using these files is to copy them to your `Home` directory.
 These copies will serve as your own personal version of the files, which you can modify as you wish.

 There are several different ways you can copy files from the `shared_data` directory to your `Home` directory, depending on whether you'd prefer to use the command line or a GUI.
 Here are the options: